1. All Collections >

 Use comments to:

-• Request feedback from teammates
+• Request feedback or input from teammates

 How to add a comment